 3 – Exercise regularly

-Exercise daily, however, avoid exercising in the evenings.
+Exercise daily, however, you may want to avoid exercising in the evenings.

 4 – Avoid caffeine in the late afternoons and evenings